ritvikneu/TalkingAgent/README.md

 # TalkingAgent
-<h4> This is Terminal based AI Agent where you can have a conversation with any LLM model.Deepgram’s Aura Text to Speech and Nova Speech to Text models and Groq API are used, I have chosen these to have minimum latency and for the feel of real time conversation (these APIs are currently free to use)</h4>
+**This is Terminal based AI Agent where you can have a conversation with any LLM model.Deepgram’s Aura Text to Speech and Nova Speech to Text models and Groq API are used, I have chosen these to have minimum latency and for the feel of real time conversation (these APIs are currently free to use)**

 Steps to run the code
 - pip install -r requirements.txt